Why does social proof matter and what can you do to reap its benefits?

 What Does Conversion Have To Do With Social Proof?

 By nature, we care about what others think.
 This is even more true when it comes to purchasing online.
-Think about the last time you made a purchase online or the the last time you had to hire someone to do a project for you.
+Think about the last time you made a purchase online or hire someone to do a project for you.

-You probably either ask someone you know, go to social media for suggestions, or google it.
-Even after receiving a recommendation, you might google the business to see past customers’ experiences.
+Chances are you asked someone you know, go to social media for suggestions, or google it.
+Even after receiving a recommendation, you google the business to see past customers’ experiences.

 2. Social Proof Solidifies Your Positioning